jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 `riscv64-unknown-elf-objdump -d functionalTest | less`
 **Inspect the output and find the address of the `ROCC_INSTRUCTION_DSS`**.
 Looking through `<main>` and looking for `opcode0` should be helpful.

 It's time to run our functional test.
-In the **root Chipyard directory**, run:
+Navigate to `<root Chipyard dir>/sims/verilator`, run:
 `make CONFIG=CustomAccRoCCConfig BINARY=generators/customAccRoCC/baremetal_test/functionalTest run-binary-debug`

 It might take a few minutes to build and compile the test harness, and run the simulation.

-Navigate to `<root Chipyard dir>/sims/verilator`.
+Inside, `<root Chipyard dir>/sims/verilator`, for each config,
-`generated-src` contains the test harness and `output` contains output files (log/output/waveform) for each config.
+- `generated-src` contains the test harness
+- `output` contains output files (log/output/waveform) for each config.

 **Inspect the log and output for our config.** Do the results of the accelerator and model match?